umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Log-files/Enable-Logging.md

 To ensure you have different names for your log files you should follow the [guidelines for config transforms on Cloud](../../Set-Up/Config-Transforms)

-So one or two config transforms will have to be made, a file called `log4net.development.xdt.config` and if you have a staging environment, one called `log4net.staging.xdt.config`
+One or two config transforms will have to be made, depending on how many environments you have on your project.

+One file called `log4net.development.xdt.config` and if you have a staging environment, one called `log4net.staging.xdt.config`

 Inside these files you need to have something like this: